Secure DNS Connection Settings

 How to Verify

 After setup, visit Dns Leak Test.
-You should see servers from Cloudflare, Quad9, or NWPS.fi (our encrypted upstreams).
+You should see servers from our encrypted upstreams - typically Cloudflare or Quad9, sometimes Google.
 If you see your ISP's DNS instead, the setup isn't active yet.

 Alternative (HTTP/3): h3://dnsdoh.art/dns-query